Aftaputra/Microscope-OF/CONTRIBUTING.md

 Please note we have a working flow, and a code of conduct.
 Please follow it in all your interactions with the project.

+## Flow

-## Development flow
+### Development

-* Master is the latest working version, always
+* Master is the latest working version, always.

-* We shouldn't be pushing to Master directly
+* Do not push to Master directly.

-* New features should be developed on branches and merged
+* New features should be developed on branches (or forks), and merged.

-* Bugfixes likewise should be done in branches
+* Bugfixes likewise should be developed in branches.

+### Releases

 * Once we've merged a few things in and want to make a release, we tag it on master.
-Not every commit on master will get a tag, we'll accumulate a few changes before making a release, unless there's a reason to release straight away.
+* Not every commit on master will get a tag, we'll accumulate a few changes before making a release, unless there's a reason to release straight away.

-* As and when v2 appears, we will move v1 to a branch in case we want to push out bugfixes, but we're not likely to do this for minor versions/feature releases.
+* As and when 2.x.x appears, we will move 1.x.x to a branch in case we want to push out bugfixes, but we're not likely to do this for minor releases.

 ## Code of Conduct